Quantum and classical approaches in statistical physics: some basic inequalities: -dimensional potential well

 It follows from \eqref{4.78} and \eqref{4.79} that in case of the $N$-dimensional potential well \eqref{5.1} we have

 where

-\begin{Rk} If $\varepsilon$ is small, then the regularized entropy decreases by transition from deterministic strategy (classical mechanics) to probabilistic strategy (quantum mechanics) for the potential well. \end{Rk} We note that the value $\varepsilon$ is defined by relation \eqref{5.13}.
+\begin{Rk} By transition from the deterministic strategy (classical mechanics) to the probabilistic strategy (quantum mechanics), the regularized entropy decreases for the $N$-dimensional potential well in the case of small values of $\eps$. \end{Rk} We note that $\varepsilon$ is defined by relation \eqref{5.13}.